Inoyuuuuu/FastClimbingV2/README.md

 # Fast Climbing

-**A small mod for lethal company, that allows players to sprint while climbing ladders.**
+**A small mod for the game lethal company, that allows players to sprint while climbing ladders.**

 ## Features
 > keep in mind, that everyone has the same climbing sprint-speed as the host